santiago-webdev/Zettelpy/README.md

 - Create a krunner plugin
 - Make okular be easily changeable
 - How to execute zettelpy from krunner without a plugin
-- The ctags configs in the installer
 - Install dependencies based on the distro
+- Define dependencies for python

 ## Notes
 - Change Title on the permanent notes to the actual name of the note introduced